-We understand that unpredictable situations can occur and as a result, in some cases, you are unable to leave the country when you should and you end up overstaying your visa.
+We understand that unpredictable situations can occur and as a result, in some cases, you are unable to leave the country when you were supposed to and end up overstaying your visa.
 All visas expire and these expiration dates are indicated on your I-94 form.

-Individuals who are immigrants as a result of being married to a US citizen or permanent resident or immigrants who are the son or daughter of a US citizen or permanent resident may be eligible for a specific waiver if they have overstayed their visa.
+Individuals who are immigrants as a result of being married to a US citizen or permanent resident and immigrants who are the son or daughter of a US citizen or permanent resident may be eligible for a specific waiver if they have overstayed their visa.

-There will be consequences for the individual who overstays his or her visa.
+There will be consequences for anyone who overstays their visa.

 Common Consequences of Overstaying Your US Visa are as Follows: